OctopusDeploy/docs/src/pages/docs/octopus-cloud/frequently-asked-questions.md

 Octopus Cloud is the easiest way to start with Octopus Deploy; we take care of everything for you.
 Octopus Cloud has the same functionality as Octopus Server, delivered as a highly available, scalable, secure SaaS application hosted for you.

 ### Where do I begin?
 Many customers begin with our [getting started](/docs/getting-started) guide, which covers the key concepts and terminology we use.
-When you’re ready, [start a free trial](https://octopus.com/start) to explore Octopus.
+When you’re ready, [start a free trial](https://octopus.com/start) to explore Octopus Cloud.

 ### How is Octopus Cloud built?
 Our [Octopus Cloud architecture](https://octopus.com/blog/octopus-cloud-architecture) overview describes how Octopus Cloud is delivered.